Bad Girls series 5

-The fifth series of Bad Girls was broadcast on ITV from 8 May 2003 and concluded on 21 August 2003, it was the third and final series to feature 16 episodes.
+The fifth series of Bad Girls was broadcast on ITV from 8 May 2003 to 21 August 2003; it was the third and final series to feature 16 episodes.

+The series saw the return of Shell Dockley (Debra Stephenson), who was presumed dead following an escape from authorities at the end of the third series.

 Storylines

-It is discovered Shaz Wiley died during the fire cliffhanger of series 4, her girlfriend Denny Blood (Alicya Eyo) is determined to get revenge on Snowball Merriman (Nicole Faraday) for setting off the bomb.
+It is discovered Shaz Wiley died during the fire cliffhanger of series 4; her girlfriend, Denny Blood (Alicya Eyo), is determined to get revenge on Snowball Merriman (Nicole Faraday) for setting off the bomb.

 Escapee Shell Dockley (Debra Stephenson) is found in Amsterdam by Jim Fenner (Jack Ellis) and other male officers from Larkhall.
 Heavily pregnant, Shell is returned to Larkhall, where she is reunited with Denny.
 Shell tricks Snowball into thinking they can be friends and she can give her a makeover, which results in Denny and Shell setting Snowball's hair on fire, and they both begin bullying her.

 Fenner pimps Shell by offering her money to give the male officers a handjob.
-After the baby's birth, officer Colin Hedges tries to force her to have sex, when she violently refuses, Fenner makes it seem as if she tried to smother her baby.
-Shell is carted of to a mental home and her baby is taken into care.
+After the baby's birth, officer Colin Hedges tries to force her to have sex; when she violently refuses, Fenner makes it seem as if she tried to smother her baby.
+Shell is transferred to a mental home and her baby is taken into care.

 Things go from bad to worse for Snowball, with the prisoners refusing to forgive her, constantly heckling, taunting and insulting her at every opportunity and giving her raw food to eat.
-Snowball tries numerous escape tactics all with disastrous consequences, first she accidentally shoots her boyfriend Richie Atkins, resulting in him becoming paralysed, they later have a suicide pact which goes wrong, resulting in Richie dying, but not Snowball.
-Richie's mother Yvonne Atkins (Linda Henry) who hates Snowball later helps her commit suicide.
+Snowball tries numerous escape tactics all with disastrous consequences.
+First, she accidentally shoots her boyfriend Richie Atkins, resulting in his becoming paralysed; they later have a suicide pact, which goes wrong, resulting in Richie dying, but not Snowball.
+Richie's mother, Yvonne Atkins (Linda Henry), who hates Snowball, later helps her commit suicide.